routegy/routegy-docs/app/docs/reference/organizations.md

 ---
 title: "Organizations | Reference"
-description: "How do organizations work?"
+description: "What is a Routegy organization?"
 ---

 # Organizations